Making the Most of Life in Beppu

 Moving from that life to Beppu was quite the change, so to speak.
 I had travelled to Beppu on the Sunflower cruise overnight, and that was a surreal experience in itself; I had gotten a bunk bed in the all-female dormitory, and honestly just felt like I was spending the night at a regular hotel, rather than on a ship.
 One sleep and one boat ride across seto naikai, and I found myself waking up to the sea spread out in front of me, with the rising sun highlighting Beppu’s smoking mountains.

-Adjusting to life in Beppu took quite a while, especially considering that I was a third year transfer student, and APU is such a close-knit and compact community, that most friendships and cliques are formed within the first year and the opportunity for “latecomers” to assimilate with peers from their own year is difficult.
-However, I did eventually fall in love with the quiet and slow lifestyle in Beppu, and came to consider my time at APU as my best years in Japan.
+Adjusting to life in Beppu took quite a while, especially considering that I was a third year transfer student, and APU is such a close-knit and compact community, that most friendships and cliques are formed within the first year and the opportunity for “latecomers” to assimilate with peers from their own year can be a bit of a challenge at first.
+However, I did end up falling in love with the relatively "quiet" and "slow" lifestyle in Beppu, and came to consider my time at APU as my best years in Japan.

 Clubs and “Circles”